Reimbursing your subbies – who pays for what?

 That’s what it all comes down to – why are you working that way?

 If HMRC ever opens an enquiry into the employment status of your subbies, they’ll be looking at the nature of your relationship.
-And if you’re letting subbies drive around in your vehicles while you cover all their expenses, they may see this as “evidence” that they are actually employees.
+And if you’re letting subbies drive around in your vehicles while you cover all their costs, they may see this as “evidence” that they are actually employees.

 A contract also reduces the risk of waters getting muddied and sets boundaries between you and your subbies should anything go wrong.